dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 In this example, the cyan circle is drawn first, followed by the magenta circle, then the yellow circle.
 Each circle obscures the circle drawn underneath it.
 This occurs because the default blend mode is `Normal`, which means that the source is drawn over the destination.
 However, it's possible to specify a different blend mode for a different result.
 For example, if you specify `DestinationOver`, then in the area where the source and destination intersect, the destination is drawn over the source.

-The 28 members of the `BlendMode` enumeration can be divided into three categories:
+The 28 members of the <xref:Microsoft.Maui.Graphics.BlendMode> enumeration can be divided into three categories:

 | Separable    | Non-Separable | Porter-Duff       |
 |--------------|---------------|-------------------|